 What we are, we are.
 Death does not change that.
 A sinful, self-willed nature dwells in our flesh and spirit at the present time.
 It will remain with us when we die.

-Since we have these promises, dear friends, let us purify ourselves from everything that contaminates body and spirit, perfecting holiness out of reverence for God.
-(II Corinthians 7:1)
+Therefore, having these promises, beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.
+(II Corinthians 7:1—NKJV)